Why we are here and what we do

 We seek to increase the “deaf awareness” of families, friends and carers in order that they too may become more effective communicators.
 We also seek to increase the “deaf awareness” of service providers by encouraging them to train their staff in deaf awareness.

 Ultimately, we would wish to educate young people to the dangers of excessive noise thus helping prevent hearing loss in later life.

-We work very closely with the audiology department of Broomfield Hospital, Chelmsford who recognise the value of our work and refer many clients to us.
+We work very closely with the audiology departments of Broomfield, Epping, Harlow, Addenbrookes and Basildon Hospitals, who recognise the value of our work and refer clients to us.

 Hearing Help Essex receives funding from Chelmsford City Council, Mid Essex Clinical Commissioning Group, ECL, grant making trusts and local organisations also support the work of the charity.
 Our help and advice is free to our clients, but donations are always welcome.